TheElegantCoding/astro_template_webpage/.github/readme.md

   - `✅ Env validation` - Enviroment variables validation
   - `✅ Htaccess snipets` - Differents htaccess for all kind of situations
 - `🧩 Components`
-  - `✅ Image component` - Ready to use optimize image component
+  - `✅ Image` - Ready to use optimize image component
-  - `✅ Show component` - Ready to use show component
+  - `✅ Show` - Ready to use conditional render component
-  - `✅ For component` - Ready to use for map components
+  - `✅ For` - Ready to use for map components
+  - `✅ Link` - Ready to use for redirect external and internal links
 - `️⚡️ Performance`
   - `✅ Web worker (partytown)` - For lazy-loaded large libraries
   - `✅ Bundler analizer` - Analize your bundle size